3730 Walnut Street

 The course examines the federal securities laws and the operation of the Securities Exchange Commission.
 The legal responsibilities of corporate managers, accountants, underwriters, and broker-dealers, occasioned by the securities regulatory scheme, will be investigated.
 Students will be encouraged to evaluate, from a managerial perspective, the various aspects of securities regulation studied.
 The course will discuss the recent financial crisis and ask the question whether enhanced securities regulation will prevent such a crisis in the future.
 The material covered in the course will provide familiarity with the basic legal structure of securities regulation and will assist in understanding the current policy issues in securities law.
 The course should help students to develop the ability to read and learn further in the field and to improve their effectiveness of communication with attorneys.
 It will also suggest ways of detecting instances in which an attorney should be consulted.
 The course is particularly useful for those students pursuing careers in corporate finance, investment banking, mergers and acquisitions, sales and trading, venture capital, private equity, entrepreneurship, accounting, corporate management, and real estate.

-We learn in introductory economics courses that money is fungible: that is, onedollar is as good as the next.
+We learn in introductory economics courses that money is fungible: that is, one dollar is as good as the next.
 Indeed, using money as a "medium of exchange" is one of its defining characteristics.
 But what happens when we take a big pile of money and put it in different buckets.
 On one bucket we might write "hedge fund"; on another, "central bank"; on still another, "payday lender."
 Then money starts to change in ways defined by law, history, ethics, and politics.
 This course will take you on a tour of these different buckets--different kinds of financial institutions, broadly defined--throughout the modern financial system.
 We will look at hedge funds, insurance companies, investment banks, sovereign wealth funds, central banks, consumer banks, payday lenders, state-sponsored enterprises (like the Export-Import Bank in the United States and much of the financial system in China), and the cutting edge of fintech, including crowd-funded lending, digital currencies, and more.
 In each case, students will be exposed to a series of specialized questions: Where did this institution come from?
 What problem is it trying to solve that other alternatives could not resolve?
 What is the basic business (or, where relevant, regulatory) model for each institution?
 How is each institution regulated, and by whom?
 What are the ethical considerations in each context?
 What are the political considerations that each market participant faces?

 A study of the nature, functions, and limits of law as an agency of societal policy.
 Each semester an area of substantive law is studied for the purpose of examining the relationship between legal norms developed and developing in the area and societal problems and needs.
 Please see department for current offerings.

 This course introduces students to important ethical and legal challenges they will face as leaders in business.
 The course materials will be useful to students preparing for managerial positions that are likely to place them in advisory and/or agency roles owing duties to employers, clients, suppliers, and customers.
 Although coverage will vary depending on instructor, the focus of the course will be on developing skills in ethical and legal analyses that can assist managers as they make both individual-level and firm-level decisions about the responsible courses of action when duties, loyalties, rules, norms, and interests are in conflict.
 For example, the rules of insider trading may form the basis for lessons in some sections.
 Group assignments, role-plays, and case studies may, at the instructor's discretion, be used to help illustrate the basic theoretical frameworks.
 Course materials will highlight industry codes and professional norms, as well as the importance of personal and/or religious values.
-Format: class participation, quiz, group report, and final paper or exam.
-Materials: coursepack.
-Prerequisites: none.

-We learn in introductory economics courses that money is fungible: that is, onedollar is as good as the next.
+We learn in introductory economics courses that money is fungible: that is, one dollar is as good as the next.
 Indeed, using money as a "medium of exchange" is one of its defining characteristics.
 But what happens when we take a big pile of money and put it in different buckets.
 On one bucket we might write "hedge fund"; on another, "central bank"; on still another, "payday lender."
 Then money starts to change in ways defined by law, history, ethics, and politics.
 This course will take you on a tour of these different buckets--different kinds of financial institutions, broadly defined--throughout the modern financial system.
 We will look at hedge funds, insurance companies, investment banks, sovereign wealth funds, central banks, consumer banks, payday lenders, state-sponsored enterprises (like the Export-Import Bank in the United States and much of the financial system in China), and the cutting edge of fintech, including crowd-funded lending, digital currencies, and more.
 In each case, students will be exposed to a series of specialized questions: Where did this institution come from?
 What problem is it trying to solve that other alternatives could not resolve?
 What is the basic business (or, where relevant, regulatory) model for each institution?
 How is each institution regulated, and by whom?
 What are the ethical considerations in each context?
 What are the political considerations that each market participant faces?

 The course examines the federal securities law and the operation of the Securities Exchange Commission.
 The legal responsibilities of corporate managers, accountants, underwriters, and broker-dealers, occasioned by the securities regulatory scheme, will be investigated.
 Students will be encouraged to evaluate, from a managerial perspective, the various aspects of securities regulation studied.
 The course will discuss the recent financial crisis and ask the question whether enhanced securities regulation will prevent such a crisis in the future.
 The material covered in the course will provide familiarity with the basic legal structure of securities regulation and will assist in understanding the current policy issues in securities law.
 The course should help students to develop the ability to read and learn further in the field and to improve their effectiveness of communication with attorneys.
 It will also suggest ways of detecting instances in which an attorney should be consulted.
 The course is particularly useful for those students pursuing careers in corporate finance, investment banking, mergers and acquisitions, sales and trading, venture capital, private equity, entrepreneurship, accounting, corporate management and real estate.
 Requirements: Midterm and final exam.
 Materials: Text, pamphlet of statutes and rules, and study guide.